ResQNets: A Residual Approach for Mitigating Barren Plateaus in Quantum Neural Networks: Results and Discussion

 \subsection{ResQNets with 3-QN}

 From the analysis presented in previous sections, it can be observed that the ResQNets consisting of two QNs with a maximum of one residual block can effectively address the problem of BP and significantly improve the training performance of QNNs.
 In this section, we show that increasing the number of QNs in ResQNets can enhance the performance of ResQNets even further.
-As discussed in Section \ref{sec:methodology}, for three QNs we can have multiple configurations of residual blocks.
+As discussed in Sect. \ref{sec:methodology}, for three QNs we can have multiple configurations of residual blocks.
 We consider all of these configurations for our experiments with 20-qubit quantum layers and a fixed quantum layer depth of $D_L=6$.
 The results of the experiments conducted in this section will provide valuable insights into the optimal configuration of residual blocks for ResQNets with three or more QNs.

-The cost function landscapes of various residual block configurations in ResQNets with three QNs were analyzed, as presented in Figure \ref{fig:cf_landscape_RN_3QN_20Q}.
+The cost function landscapes of various residual block configurations in ResQNets with three QNs were analyzed, as presented in Fig. \ref{fig:cf_landscape_RN_3QN_20Q}.
 The results indicate that the optimal placement of residual blocks has a significant impact on the performance of ResQNets.
 When the residual block is added after every QN, the cost function landscape quickly flattens irrespective of the depth per QN, suggesting that this configuration leads to equivalent or suboptimal performance compared to PlainQNets, which is not at all suitable for optimization.

 On the other hand, when the residual block is added after two QNs, the cost function landscape shows multiple and wider regions containing the global minimum, which makes this configuration more suitable for optimization.
 Moreover, this configuration exhibits a consistent cost function landscape regardless of the depth per QN combination, implying that this particular residual block arrangement is more robust to BP and supports a wide range of depths and QN combinations.